ci-wdi-900/html-interview/README.md

 In this assignment, we'll work in groups of 2-3 students.
 This is a great time to meet your fellow classmates!

+Although we're working in groups for this assignment, we'll still turn in separate code submissions.

 ## Instructions

 #### Part 1: Ten questions, ten answers